 This past week I had a great opportunity to go down memory lane while speaking to two HR groups.
 I always enjoy going back in time to talk about some of the best and worst teams I’ve worked on.
 I love sharing stories of how what may seem like an aggressive team that fights like a family on Thanksgiving is actually a team that deeply respects and trusts one another.
 Or working with people that gave the appearance of getting long, but they could not have a disagreement without someone getting offended and shutting completely down.

 It was these types of team contrasts that lead me to study teams for almost 10 years.
 Then secretly taking what I’ve learned and applying it to the many project teams to test the results.
 What I learned was… it is easy and yet very hard to create a high-performing team.
 It’s easy to apply the principles, but often hard to maintain consistency to wait for the results.
 We often quit doing small things before they lead to big results and collaboration.

 With the increased usage of cognitive technology, AI, and more, the way people work is changing but more importantly how they work and what they need to know is changing.

-So, if we all know the future of work is changing and the workforce must change with it, what’s the problem?
-PWC 22nd Annual 2019 Global CEO Survey Talent Trends, found 79 percent of CEOs, say lack of key skills is threatening the future of growth in their organization.
+So, if we know the future of work is changing and the workforce must change with it, what’s the problem?
+PWC 22nd Annual 2019 Global CEO Survey Talent Trends, found that 79 percent of CEOs, say a lack of key skills is threatening the future of growth in their organization.
 People are not skilled to do the work of the future and the future is now.

 What’s this have to do with teams and collaboration?